Code-Institute-Submissions/Prickly/README.md

     - I used [Bootstrap 5.0]() as the front end framework to help with layout and easy pre-built components such as accordeons

-    - [Notyf](https://github.com/caroso1222/notyf) and built in Bootstrap toast were used for notifications and cart toast
+    - [Notyf](https://github.com/caroso1222/notyf) and built-in Bootstrap toast were used for notifications and cart toast

     - For hamburger menu animations, jonsuh.com(https://jonsuh.com/hamburgers/) was used